 May, 2023

-From QA to UX Lead: Rebuilding a Crypto App from the Inside
+From QA to Lead Designer: Rebuilding a Bitcoin App for Central America

 ⚠️ The name of the product and brand visuals have been anonymized due to client confidentiality.